 - What is Jesus referred to in this chapter?
 Pay attention to these.
 They reveal important characteristics and attributes of Jesus.

-- John 1:15-34 give us an overview of John the Baptist’s testimonies.
+- John 1:15-34 gives us an overview of John the Baptist’s testimonies.
 He testifies not only about who Jesus is, but also about himself.

-- John 1:35-50 show us Jesus calling His disciples.
+- John 1:35-50 shows us Jesus calling His disciples.
 Make sure to notice what role John the Baptist plays here.

 Commentaries can be a great resource when used at the right time.
 Please don’t go to your commentaries too early!
 First, do your own study of the passage and allow the Holy Spirit to teach and reveal God’s truth to you.

 There is such an amazing joy that comes when you find truth for yourself.
 If you look to outside sources prior to your own diligent study, you rob yourself of this joy.

 However, commentaries can be a great tool for checking your interpretation of the scriptures.
 If your understanding of a particular passage has some substantial variances from trusted commentaries, it may be worth re-considering your interpretation.

 So, after you finish your study guide, here are a couple of commentaries of John chapter 1 to refer to.

 Matthew Henry; Weirsbe Commentary of the New Testament; John 1 commentary Spurgeon